Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock under oblique weak Minty

-The second example focusses on a particular instance of \Cref{thm:CP:full}.
-Specifically, it considers the case where $\DRSrhocom$ and $\DRSrhomon$ are both strictly positive, the number of distinct singular values of $L$ is strictly larger than $1$ and $\gamma\tau\nrm{L}^2 = 1$.
-Then, \Cref{thm:CP:full} states that the admissible range for the relaxation parameter $\lambda$ depends on the second largest singular value of $L$ (see \Cref{ass:CP:relaxation:rule}).
-Although the following simple example involves $n$ separable inclusions, it proves sufficient to demonstrate that this result is not merely a consequence of our analysis, but that this is also observed in practice.
+The second example focusses on a particular instance of \Cref{thm:CP:full} where $\DRSrhocom$ and $\DRSrhomon$ are both strictly positive, the number of distinct singular values of $L$ is strictly larger than $1$ and $\gamma\tau\nrm{L}^2 = 1$.
+Then, the admissible range for $\lambda$ depends on the second largest singular value of $L$ (see \Cref{ass:CP:relaxation:rule}).
+The following example demonstrates that this dependence is not merely an artifact of our analysis, but is also observed in practice.
+Moreover, \Cref{fig:ex:second:sequences} illustrates that using relaxation parameters greater than two may cause the non-projected sequence $\seq{z_k}$ to diverge, in line with \Cref{it:CP:full}.

-\begin{example}[influence of singular values] Let $n \in \{2, 3, \hdots\}$ and $L = \diag\left(1, \ell_2 \hdots \ell_n\right)$, where $|\ell_k| < 1$, $\forall k \in \{2, \hdots, n\}$.
-Let \ifsiam $ A = \diag\bigl( 1, 1 + \sqrt{ 1 - \ell_{\smash{2}}^2 }, \hdots, 1 + \sqrt{ 1 - \ell_{\smash{n}}^2 } \bigr) $ and $ B = A^{-1}. $ \else
+\begin{example}[influence of singular values] Let $n \in \{2, 3\hdots\}$ and $L = \diag\left(1, \ell_2 \hdots \ell_n\right)$, where $|\ell_k| < 1$, $\forall k \in \{2, \hdots, n\}$.
+Let \ifjota $ A = \diag\bigl( 1, 1 + \sqrt{ 1 - \ell_{\smash{2}}^2 }, \hdots, 1 + \sqrt{ 1 - \ell_{\smash{n}}^2 } \bigr) $ and $ B = A^{-1}. $ \else